 Hugely listenable and emotionally genuine, Damien Rice offers up a satisfying set of songs about sadness and love

 O, Damien Rice’s debut album from 2002, mines a very traditional idea for inspiration, that of heartbreak, sadness, melancholy.
 What he may lack in originality he more than makes up for in terms of genuine emotion, heart, and sincerity.
 This is rather poignantly earmarked by the fact that the album is dedicated to a friend of his named Mic Christopher, also a musician, who sadly died weeks before the album was released.
 If nothing else, even if you end up listening to this and hating it, it would be hard to deny that he really does sound like he is feeling every emotion he’s singing about.
 Rice isn’t borrowing a feeling here, he’s selling us one, and it’s an effective pitch.
-He has a soft voice and an even softer acoustic guitar sensibility, ostensibly seeking comparison with artists such as Jack Johnson, James Taylor, or James Buckley, but he’s not really like any of them.
+He has a soft voice and an even softer acoustic guitar sensibility, ostensibly seeking comparison with artists such as Jack Johnson, James Taylor, or Jeff Buckley, but he’s not really like any of them.
 Johnson is more of a hack than Rice ever is on this album, he’s never as inventive or charmingly happy as Taylor, nor as raw and powerful as Buckley, rather he’s just a rather pleasant middle-of-the-road songsmith of songs of heartbreak.
 I think the worst thing you could level at it is that it’s mediocre, a charge I’d disagree with as he is so very genuine in his emotion.
 That said, he does have the occasional flash of brilliance.

 "This sort of thing really is Damo’s bread and butter, songs about heartbreak and sadness, and to his credit he has got the musical aesthetic down to a tee."